Andres2800/ControlDigital/README.md

 # Arduino Projects with PlatformIO

-This repository contains two Arduino projects developed using the PlatformIO ecosystem.
+This repository contains two Arduino projects developed using the PlatformIO enviroment.
 Each project addresses a specific problem and provides a solution through Arduino programming.

 ## Projects